RmnCEX/CEXDirectWebIntegration/iFrame.md

 `src` - url of iframe with important params.

-- Such as:

-`placementId` - this is a required parameter, without it your page won't load;
+`placementId` - your configuration of the widget, without it a page won't load;

 `calculatorValues` - this is optional parameter, it decides which step to show first.